u-jung/WDstatements/README.md

 - Quantity statements and coordinates are not yet implemented.
 Sorry for that.

 ## How to use?
-- Just store the unzipped folder somewhere where you may find it again later.
+- Just download the code store the unzipped folder somewhere where you may find it later again.
 Then open the file *statements.html* in your broser.
 It has been tested in current versions of Firefox and Chrome.
 - Open the input csv file or cope&paste the data from your tab calc application.
 Then click on "ProcessData"!
 - Now just wait and see.
 The tool tries to lookup for WikibaseItems.
 You will see a count down in the upper left corner.
 - Usually this will end with a message that a number of items still need be specified.